giantswarm/docs/src/content/advanced/forcing-cgroupv1/index.md

 ---
-linkTitle: Forcing nodes to use legacy Control Groups v1
+linkTitle: force nodes cgroup v1
 title: Forcing nodes to use legacy Control Groups v1
-description: Thsi artical describes how to force nodes to use legacy  Control Groups v1 instead the default v2.
+description: This article describes how to force nodes to use legacy Control Groups v1 instead the default v2.
 weight: 60
 menu:
   main: